 Many laws over the years have aimed to help U.S. members of the armed services shoulder the burdens of their commitment.
-According to a legal brief from the U.S. military, the Servicemembers Civil Relief Act of 2003, called the SCRA, expressly allows for you to terminate your lease if you are entering active duty for the first time, or if you are already on active duty and receive orders for a permanent change of station for 90 days or more.
+The Servicemembers Civil Relief Act of 2003, called the SCRA, expressly allows for you to terminate your lease if you are entering active duty for the first time, or if you are already on active duty and receive orders for a permanent change of station for 90 days or more.
 Activated reservists and members of the National Guard may also terminate their leases.
 It also applies to all real property leases, not just residential leases.

 Procedures to Follow

 If you do decide to terminate your lease, you must follow a specific procedure.
-According to Section 535 of the SCRA you have to give notice of lease termination first, with the time between notice and termination being "30 days after the first date on which the next rental payment is due."
-This usually means that you continue to rent for the rest of the current month and all of the next month, and then the lease terminates on the first day of the month after that -- so if you give notice in July, the lease ends on September 1.
+First, you have to give notice of lease termination.
+The lease then terminates "30 days after the first date on which the next rental payment is due."
+This usually means that you continue to rent for the rest of the current month and all of the next month, and then the lease terminates on the first day of the month after that, So, if you give notice in July, the lease ends on September 1.
 You must provide notice of your lease termination in writing, including a copy of your military orders, and the SCRA specifies that you must deliver the notice "by hand, private business carrier, or mailed, return receipt requested, to the address designated by the landlord."